gilnam74/vex-sneppet/VEX-Quick-start.md

 Create an [Attribute Wrangle](#create-a-wrangle-in-a-fresh-houdini-scene), set Run Over parameter to Detail.
 Now to create a point we need to know a [command](Programming-basics#commands) for that.
 Let`s use [Google Development Technique](https://github.com/kiryha/AnimationDNA/wiki/06-Tutorials#developing-with-google)!

 Search for "create point Houdini vex" and you will definitely find out that `addpoint()` will allow us to solve the task.
-Search for "addpoint vex" to read [Houdini documentation](http://www.sidefx.com/docs/houdini/vex/functions/addpoint.html) on addpoint() command.
+Search for "addpoint vex" to read [Houdini documentation](http://www.sidefx.com/docs/houdini/vex/functions/addpoint.html) on `addpoint()` command.

+Always start from reading the documentation for the command you wish to use.
+Even if explanation there would not have any sense for you.
+This could happen at the beginning, but you will get more and more benefits from docs later, just do it to build an experience.